 - Less coverage around the rear of the head

-Unlike the other helmets in this discussion, the Altec doesn’t come with MIPS anti-rotational technology.
+Unlike the other helmets in this discussion, the Altec doesn’t come with MIPS impact protection.
 It uses the SmartShock system instead, which works by giving an inner liner the ability to rotate and compress during a crash.
 This reduces the energy from both direct and angular impacts, helping prevent injury to the rider’s head.

 Giro Fixture Helmet Review